 The intensity of an earthquake is based on the observed effects of ground shaking on people, buildings, and natural features, and varies with location.
 The Modified Mercalli (MMI) scale expresses intensity of an earthquake and describes how strong a shock was felt at a particular location in values.
-Table 5.4.3-3 summarizes earthquake intensity as expressed by the Modified Mercalli scale.
-Table 5.4.3-4 displays the MMI scale and its relationship to the areas peak ground acceleration.
+Table 5.4.3-4 summarizes earthquake intensity as expressed by the Modified Mercalli scale.
+Table 5.4.3-5 displays the MMI scale and its relationship to the areas peak ground acceleration.

 Mercalli Intensity Shaking Description Ι Not Felt Not felt except by a very few under especially favorable conditions.
 II Weak Felt only by a few persons at rest, especially on upper floors of buildings.
 III Weak Felt quite noticeably by persons indoors, especially on upper floors of buildings.
 Many people do not recognize it as an earthquake.
 Standing motor cars may rock slightly.
 Vibrations similar to the passing of a truck.
 Duration estimated.
 IV Light Felt indoors by many, outdoors by few during the day.
 At night, some awakened.
 Dishes, windows, doors disturbed; walls make cracking sound.
 Sensation like heavy truck striking building.
 Standing motor cars rocked noticeably.
 V Moderate Felt by nearly everyone; many awakened.
+Some dishes, overturned.
+Pendulum clocks may stop.
+Felt by nearly everyone; many awakened.
 Some dishes, windows broken.
 Unstable objects overturned.
 Pendulum clocks may stop.
-VI Strong Felt by all, many frightened.
+VI Strong Felt by all, many fright slight.
+Felt by all, many frightened.
 Some heavy furniture moved; a few instances of fallen plaster.
 Damage slight.
 VII Very Strong Damage negligible in buildings of good design and construction; slight to moderate in well-built ordinary structures; considerable damage in poorly built or badly designed structures; some chimneys broken.

-Table 5.4.3-3.
+Table 5.4.3-4.
 Modified Mercalli Intensity Scale

 Mercalli Intensity Shaking Description VIII Severe Damage slight in specially designed structures; considerable damage in ordinary substantial buildings with partial collapse.
 Damage great in poorly built structures.
 Fall of chimneys, factory stacks, columns, monuments, walls.
 Heavy furniture overturned.
 IX Violent Damage considerable in specially designed structures; well-designed frame structures thrown out of plumb.
 Damage great in substantial buildings, with partial collapse.
-Buildings shifted off foundations. Х Extreme Some well-built wooden structures destroyed; most masonry and frame structures destroyed with foundations.
+Buildings shifted off foundations.
+X Extreme Some well-built wooden structures destroyed; most masonry and frame structures destroyed with foundations.
 Rails bent.